 Areas receiving grant are allocated to years by date of payment.
 For natural colonisation and regeneration, the areas are generally those for which the second instalment of grant has been paid during the year.
 The second instalment is approved when woodland reaches a certain stage and density of growth, so this information corresponds approximately to the amount of new and restocked woodland created.

 The coverage and level of grant support may differ across schemes, so that figures on grant-aided planting are not directly comparable between countries or over time.
-Changes to grant support for restocking of conifers has changed with the introduction of Rural Development Contracts in Scotland in 2008.
+Grant support for restocking of conifers has changed with the introduction of Rural Development Contracts in Scotland in 2008.
 As a result, grant aid is no longer available for restocking with Sitka spruce in many cases.
-This is likely to have led to a reduction in areas of grant-aided restocking.
+This is likely to have led to a reduction in areas of grant-aided restocking in Scotland.

 Further information on current and closed grant schemes in Great Britain is available at www.forestry.gov.uk/planting.

 Local estimates for areas of planting and restocking which are not FC and which are not grant-aided are included for England, Wales and Scotland, where possible, but no estimates have been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
 Estimates of non-grant-aided planting and restocking are relatively small (less than one thousand hectares annually), and it has been assumed that all of this area is broadleaves.
 It is assumed that there is no non-FS non-grant aided new planting and restocking in Northern Ireland.

 The use of natural regeneration in non-clearfell systems is increasing substantially - particularly for broadleaves in England.
 These systems are not satisfactorily represented by measuring restocking area within any given year, and so broadleaf planting is likely to be under-reported in this release and other statistics.